igfilm/viewcontrol/doc/viewcontrol.remotecontrol.rst

 For sending a ``CommandSendItem`` and receiving a ``CommandRecvItem`` are used which are passed over the Queue.
 The actual command properties are stored in ``CommandTemplate`` which are stored in the class attribute dict_command_template of each device.
 The device and command name are used to send the command to the appropriate device with the matching command.

-.. autoclass:: viewcontrol.remotecontrol.commanditembase.CommandSendItem
+.. autoclass:: viewcontrol.remotecontrol.commanditem.CommandSendItem
     :members:
     :show-inheritance:

-.. autoclass:: viewcontrol.remotecontrol.commanditembase.CommandRecvItem
+.. autoclass:: viewcontrol.remotecontrol.commanditem.CommandRecvItem
     :members:
     :show-inheritance: